 Pho could perhaps be described as the national dish of Vietnam.
 But what many people don’t know is that it is predominantly a breakfast dish in Vietnam.
 In some parts of the world, breakfast might be a bowl of cold cereal to some.
 In Vietnam, however, they like to kick-start their day with an aromatic noodle broth, full of flavour and texture to awaken the senses.

 My mother is someone who can effortlessly create a delicious three-course meal from a simple fridge raid, with an uncanny ability to never let anything go to waste.
 Sadly, I didn’t inherit this talent, nor did I inherit the palate to eat leftovers.
 There have been periods of frugality where I would re-serve and reinvent leftovers, but these moments have often been brief, especially once I would inevitably arrive at a point where

+An easy and delicious recipe for Spaghetti Bolognese which your family and friends will love.
 In Switzerland, the Pasta Plausch is a favourite menu item for many.
 In my last job, Thursdays in the canteen was (and still is) known simply as Pasta Plausch, a day where the lunchtime menu would feature a large pasta buffet to the delight of the employees.
-On offer were usually a few different types of pasta with a selection of sauces including bolognese, carbonara, Napolitana and pesto.
+On offer were usually a few different types of pasta with

 A trip to the Swiss mountains usually guarantees good, hearty, winter fare.
 After a day of heavy duty winter sports, the body is likely to crave something substantial, something loaded with calories.
 On a recent weekend away in the picturesque Swiss village of Kandersteg, my husband and I found it difficult to hold back when it came to mealtimes, despite the fact that neither of us had engaged in any strenuous outdoor activity